Starting Over (1979 film): Plot

-Phil Potter (Burt Reynolds) splits with his wife, Jessica (Candice Bergen).
+Phil Potter splits with his wife, Jessica.
 She wants to be a singer/songwriter and has been having an affair.

-Phil moves from New York City to Boston, where his brother Mickey (Charles Durning) and his sister-in-law Marva (Frances Sternhagen) live.
-Against his wishes, they set him up with a blind date, Marilyn Holmberg (Jill Clayburgh), a nursery-school teacher working on her master's degree.
+Phil moves from New York City to Boston, where his brother, Mickey, and his sister-in-law, Marva, live.
+They set him up with a blind date, Marilyn Holmberg, a nursery-school teacher working on her master's degree, but she declines when he asks to see her again.

-He begins a new life.
-Phil takes a part-time teaching job and attends a divorced-men workshop in a church basement, meeting lonely men like Paul and Larry whose situations are similar to his.
-Marilyn feels it's too soon following his breakup for Phil to begin a new relationship.
-He goes on a date with her friend Marie, a single mom who literally throws herself at him.
+Phil takes a part-time teaching job and attends a divorced-men workshop in a church basement, meeting men like Paul and Larry whose situations are similar to his.
+Marilyn tells him it's too soon following his breakup for her to consider a relationship with him.
+He goes on a date with her friend Marie, a single mom but he does not reciprocate her enthusiasm.
+Later, Marilyn relents and they begin dating.

-At a family Thanksgiving dinner, a phone call from Jessica comes at an inopportune time.
-Marilyn overhears him telling Jessie that he is dining with his family and "their friend."
-Marilyn's feelings are hurt and wants to end the relationship.
-He confronts Marilyn at a school carnival, where she is staffing a "Dunk the Teacher" dunk tank, and after dunking her several times, Phil asks her to "define" their relationship.
+At a family Thanksgiving dinner at his brother's house, Phil takes a phone call from Jessica in the middle of dinner.
+Marilyn overhears him telling Jessie that he is dining with his family and "their friend".
+Hurt, she ends their relationship.
+Soon after, he confronts Marilyn at a school carnival, where she is staffing a "Dunk the Teacher" dunk tank and, after dunking her several times, Phil asks her to "define" their relationship.
 Finally, Marilyn agrees when Phil invites her to move in with him.

-Soon after they move in together, Jessica unexpectedly turns up at his apartment.
-She looks fabulous and has become a great success as a songwriter, although she is a decidedly off-key singer.
+Soon after they move in together, Phil returns to the apartment to find Marilyn and Jessica, who has unexpectedly turned up.
+She looks fabulous and has become a success as a songwriter and wants him back.

-Phil moves back to New York City to be with Jessica again.
-But the more he is with her, the more he misses Marilyn.
-He returns to Boston only to find she is now dating a basketball player.
-Phil does everything he can, even disrupting a Boston Celtics practice, in an attempt to win her back.
+Phil moves back to New York City to be with Jessica again, but finds he misses Marilyn.
+He returns to Boston, only to find she is now dating a basketball player.
+Phil approaches her outside the school at which she works, then at a Boston Celtics practice, where he declares his love for her and she returns to him.